juanxxoxo/juanxxoxo/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on building my portfolio
+- 🌱 I’m currently learning Frontend development
+- 👯 I’m looking to land in a Web Development job
+- 🤔 I’m looking for help with using advanced databases tools
+- 💬 Ask me about topics about Web Development, computer programming, football and salsa music
+- 📫 How to reach me: [Email me](<juanmapardolo@gmail.com>)
+- 😄 Pronouns: He/Him/His
+- ⚡ Fun fact: I have a YouTube video

 <!--
 **juanxxoxo/juanxxoxo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.